root-project/root/README/README.CXXMODULES.md

   building pcm files with rootcling.
 The easiest will be to open a bug report to clang, however, reproducing a failure outside of rootcling is very difficult at the moment.
+  * Generation of RooFit dictionary hangs -- on some platforms (depending on the version of libstdc++) the generation of the RooFit dictionary goes in an infinite loop.
+We have fixed a number of such situations.
+Please contact us if you see such behavior or disable roofit (`-Droofit=Off`).
+  * ROOT7 -- Due to number of layering violations, `-Droot7=On` does not work.
+  Please remember to explicitly switch it off when building with `-Dcxx14=On` or `-Dcxx17=On`.

 ### Performance
 This section compares ROOT PCH technology with C++ Modules which is important but